msadowski/msadowski.github.io/_posts/2025-02-06-Roboticist-visits-fosdem-2025.md

 ### Taking notes

 When we organized the room, we asked the speakers to upload their slides to Pretalx.
-This meant that the slides showed up in the talk description and as an attendee you could download it and make notes right there on the slides.
+This meant that the slides showed up in the talk description and as an attendee, you could download it and make notes right there on the slides.
 If I just had my tablet with me!

-## List of robotics-adjecent talks throughout FOSDEM history
+## List of robotics-adjacent talks throughout FOSDEM history

 2016
 * [Simulating Humanoid Robots in the Cloud: the testing behind the biggest world competition](https://archive.fosdem.org/2016/schedule/event/testing_robots_in_the_cloud/)